microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 # Editing Windows Terminal Json settings.

-One way to configure Windows Terminal is by editing the json settings.
-At the time of writing you can open the settings file in your default editor by selecting `Settings` from he WT pull down menu.
+One way (currently the only way) to configure Windows Terminal is by editing the json settings file.
+At the time of writing you can open the settings file in your default editor by selecting `Settings` from the WT pull down menu.

-The settings are stored in the file `$env:LocalAppData\Packages\Microsoft.WindowsTerminal_<randomString>/RoamingState/profiles.json`
+The settings are stored in the file `$env:LocalAppData\Packages\Microsoft.WindowsTerminal_<randomString>\RoamingState\profiles.json`

 Details of specific settings cane be found [here](../cascadia/SettingsSchema.md).
-This document is an introduction.
+A general introduction is provided below.

 The settings are grouped under four headings:

 1. Global: Settings that apply to the whole application e.g. Default profile, initial size etc.
-2. Key Bindings: Actually a sub field of globals, buy worth discussing seperatly
+2. Key Bindings: Actually a sub field of the global settings, but worth discussing separately
-3. Profiles: A group of settings to be applied to a tab when it opens using that profile.
+3. Profiles: A group of settings to be applied to a tab when it is opened using that profile.
 E.g. shell to use, cursor shape etc.
-4. Schemes: Sets of colour for background, text etc that can be used by profiles
+4. Schemes: Sets of colour for background, text etc. that can be used by profiles

 ## Global Settings:

-Theese settings define startup defaults
+These settings define startup defaults

 * Theme
 * Title Bar options